App-vNext/Polly/docs/chaos/outcome.md

 <!-- endSnippet -->

 > [!NOTE]
-> Even though the outcome strategy is flexible enough to allow you to inject outcomes as well as exceptions without the need to chain a fault strategy in the pipeline, use your judgment when doing so because of the caveats and side effects explained before around the telemetry and injection control.
+> Even though the outcome strategy is flexible enough to allow you to inject outcomes as well as exceptions without the need to chain a fault strategy in the pipeline, use your judgment when doing so because of the caveats and side effects explained regarding telemetry and injection control.